 Over the past three decades, dental implants have distinguished themselves as the most complete tooth replacement available today.
 Unlike traditional bridges and dentures, implants actually restore an entire tooth both above and below the gum line.
-A small titanium post is placed directly into the jawbone to mimic a tooth root, where it bonds with the surrounding bone, and this can be used to support a number of restorations to replace any number of missing teeth.
-In the end, you get a result that is virtually indistinguishable from a real tooth.

 As a prosthodontist, Dr. Ben Tindal is a certified expert when it comes to placing and restoring dental implants.
 He has undergone thousands of hours of advanced training that your average general dentist has not, enabling him to handle complex cases others would deem a lost cause.
 For every implant patient, he creates precise and personalized treatment plans so a smooth experience and beautiful results are guaranteed.
 If you’re ready to finally get rid of those gaps in your smile or that ill-fitting denture, Dr. Tindal is ready to provide the solution you need.

 To learn more about implants and how they can rebuild your smile, contact us today for a consultation.

 When you want to replace teeth and have confidence in their long-term success, dental implants are by far the most effective solution in dentistry to date.
 In fact, it’s widely recommended by dentists, oral surgeons, periodontists and prosthodontists alike thanks to their incredible esthetics and longevity.
 This is mainly due to their ability to bond with existing bone tissue, a process called osseointegration.
 If you want to chew all your favorite foods with confidence, smile without worry of a denture slipping and shifting out of place, and protect your oral health, dental implants are the best tooth replacement out there.